Q: Who are Don and Gee Nicholl?

-A: Our rules state that writers cannot have earned more than $25,000 writing fictional work for film or television in their lifetime.
-Thus, it would be possible for a writer to reach the Academy Nicholl quarterfinals, to sign a contract for the sale of a script, and to remain eligible for a fellowship, so long as he or she does not receive payment for the script during the competition.
+A: If a writer were paid more than $25,000 during the competition, that writer would become ineligible.
+Given the typical slow pace of contract negotiations and writer payments, it would be possible for a writer to reach the Academy Nicholl quarterfinals, to sign a contract for the sale of a script, and to remain eligible for a fellowship, so long as he or she does not receive payment for the script during the competition.

 Q: Can scripts be entered in the Nicholl and other competitions simultaneously?

 A: Yes.
 But since you cannot hold the Academy Nicholl Fellowship while you hold another, you could not win the Disney competition, for example, and then win an Academy Nicholl Fellowship.
 Winning a competition in which you are hired to write (Disney) or in which your script is essentially under an option arrangement would make you ineligible for the Academy Nicholl competition.

 Q: Can a writer win or place in other screenwriting contests and remain eligible for Nicholl?

 A: Yes.
 A writer can win or place in other screenwriting contests and remain eligible for the Academy Nicholl competition, particularly if prize money does not secure rights to the writer’s script.
 If the prize money is contingent upon the winner signing an option or any other professional writing agreement, it will count toward the writer’s $25,000 earnings limit.